ajayragh97/ajayragh97.github.io/novels/forged_in_infinity/chapter-3.md

 ---
-title: Chapter 1: The Beginning
+title: Chapter 3: The End
-chapter_number: 1
+chapter_number: 3
 layout: default
 ---

-## Chapter 1
+## Chapter 3

 This is the content of your first chapter...